Cycling – a healthy drug

 One thing the thought about a new trip has made clear to me: I LOVE CYCLING.
 I have tried other things, most recently kayaking on the West Coast of Scotland and recently added a wet suit to my adventure kit collection, maybe the next thing is to purchase a trailer for the kayak to go on!
 This allows you to travel around and kayak on different waters as you explore and take in the nature of the area.
 One of my friends recently suggested looking on https://bestkayaks.reviews/ or other websites similar to it, they offer reviews so you can work out which trailer is for you depending on what sort of kayaking you do.
 As exciting as this water sport is though, nothing can beat a great day on the bike.
 Last weekend was a great proof for that again, but pretty much any journey still has some magic in it for me, even the few kilometers from home to the train and to work.
 Every day I get the chance to cycle home from Stirling I feel privileged, as every commute counts as a mini adventure.
 Even cycling mostly the same routes from Stirling to Edinburgh (or vice versa) still holds some surprises.
 One of those was missing the turnoff two weeks ago and continuing along the hills to end up in Dollar, and I couldn’t stop me from cycling up to Castle Campbell and further through Dollar Glen to end up on the other side.
 And after all that effort (singlespeed cross bikes are sometimes tricky to ride on rocky and steep single track) I decided to still head back home to Edinburgh, with the whole journey adding up to 90 km after a busy day at work.
 Although a bit tired I was fully relaxed at that point, and this is why I love commuting on a bike.
 It’s a healthy drug!

 But as I mentioned my ride last weekend earlier, I can add that to the series of pleasant bike rides as well, and the list is getting longer and longer.
 With breaking the 200 km mark for the first time since the Paralympics I was pleasantly surprised that my body has not yet decided to switch to winter mode, and I will do my best to prevent that, even if the days are getting shorter and shorter.
 Having rediscovered the magic of the west coast, I managed to pull a great ride on the singlespeed from Glasgow to Gourock, with the ferry to Dunoon, along Loch Eck to Inveraray, from there to Dalmally and up Glen Orchy for the first time.
 Having skipped Glen Orchy for various reasons on my trips, I was utterly fascinated and couldn’t get enough of the breathtaking scenery.
 Cycling it on one gear wasn’t a piece of cake, but a good challenge.
+I always enjoy a challenge when it comes to cycling, whether that’s using a calorie calculator for cycling to see how far I’ve come, or pedalling up a hill as fast as I can.
 The joy continued cycling over Rannoch Moor and into Glen Coe in the sunset, with the sun breaking through the clouds producing a magic light.
 Enjoying some good chat and a good meal at Ben Nevis Inn rounded the day up, and the next day home to Edinburgh was nowhere near being less exciting, catching the early train to Rannoch and following a very quite road along Loch Rannoch to Kinloch Rannoch, then on to Tummel Bridge and Queen’s View, before heading south from Pitlochry over Blairgowrie to Perth and finally home to Edinburgh.

 Especially the last stretches on Sunday and Monday were demanding, although there was much left in the tank on both days.
 The conditions weren’t nowhere near perfect, but I am a firm believer of making the most out of whatever situation there is.
 If the weather is dull, then focus on the riding, if the riding is dull, focus on the scenery, if the scenery gets dull, there are maybe some interesting people around, and if you get bored after many hours in the saddle, always think of the satisfaction there is once you’ve done it.
 This list is pretty hard to finish.
 As long as you like to cycle, you will possibly never get to the bottom.